California blaze forces evacuations as wind spurs blackouts

 Shut-offs have brought painful business-related losses.

-About 30 miles (48 kilometers) northeast of Sacramento, 65-year-old Sukhwinder Singh said he worked the Quality Market convenience store cash register in the dark, but nobody wanted warm soda and melted ice cream.
+About 30 miles (48 kilometers) northeast of Sacramento, 65-year-old Sukhwinder Singh said he worked the Quality Market convenience store cash register in the dark during, but nobody wanted warm soda and melted ice cream.
 He estimates he lost about $1,100 in sales and products.
-Singh has a generator now, but said he can’t keep it running all night when the store is closed.
+Singh has a generator now but said he can’t keep it running all night when the store is closed.

 “I don’t know how we can pay the bills at the end of the month,” he said.